christian-moerz/drm-kmod/README.md

 * another supect part is the use of "atomic" instead of "local" page locks due to linuxkpi missing equivalent functionality

+Update 2023/01/07: dumbbell@ is working on drm-kmod as well; I'll attempt to merge my results into his so we are all staying on the official track.

+For the moment, I believe this is close but something is not yet working right in regards to double buffering - at least, that's my interpretation.
+I probably won't be able to fix this on my own for the moment.
+I've got a few possible avenues left, which I first want to discuss with others.

 ### Why I'm doing this

 This is one attempt to give back to FreeBSD.
 You're invited to join in the effort, if you have time.